• Skip to main content

 Eating this way means you can eat Keto junk food, processed food, high-inflammatory foods (such as dairy), and low-quality meats and cheeses as long as they fit your “macros.”

-I don’t condone this way of eating because eating this way always causes me to weight loss stall and gain weight on Keto.
+I don’t condone this way of eating because eating this way always causes me to weigh lose stall and gain weight on Ketogenic diet.
 That is why I prefer to eat Clean Keto for the most part.
 Check out if Clean Keto Carb Cycling is right for you!

 If you do cheat, here are some great tips to get back into ketosis fast.